NikhilMishra/Smart-Closet/README.md

 It is also responsible for using GCP to determine color combinations.

 ## smartCloset2.py
 This is the driver program.
 Here we send the user's picture to GCP and recieve the raw data of objects recognized in the image.
-It is also responsible for doing weather API calls.

 ## speech2text.py and text2speech.py
-Uses Azure API to process speech to text and text to speech
+Uses Azure API to process speech to text and text to speech.
+Also, for some reason text2speech does the weather API call as well.